If you get nighttime coughs, you may want to try a lozenge, a humidifier, or elevating your head or neck.

-In most cases, a cough that’s caused by an infection or irritant will usually clear up within a few weeks with home remedies or OTC medication.
+In most cases, a cough that’s caused by an infection or irritant will usually clear up within a few weeks with home remedies or over-the-counter (OTC) medication.

 But there may be times when a cough is more serious.
-It’s important that you pay a visit to your doctor if:
+Make an appointment with a healthcare professional if:

 - your cough lasts longer than 3 weeks

 - your cough turns from dry to wet